shushcat/cs586-group_project/questions.md

 - Does spending on college sports affect student's academic performances?
 - How is cost of attendance affected by funding for college sports?
 - How does increased funding for college sports affect universities, colleges, and the areas surrounding them.
+- Does sports gambling correlate with subsidies to to college sports?